 “Why is the insurance company messing with me?”

-We often hear these words from frustrated and surprised people when they contact us for help with a personal injury or workers’ compensation claim.
+As workers’ compensation and personal injury lawyers in Chicago, we often hear these words from frustrated and surprised people when they contact us for help with a personal injury or workers’ compensation claim.
 Insurance companies are supposed to protect you from financial ruin and help you recover from a major disruption to your life.
 But with personal injury or workers’ compensation cases, insurance companies can become formidable adversaries.

 To manage your own expectations, understand that insurance companies have agendas, and their agendas are often at odds with yours when it comes to fairly compensating you for personal injury lawsuits and workers’ compensation claims.
 To help you understand the role and impact of insurance companies, we’ve identified five common misconceptions about them.

 Misconception 1: insurance companies are on your side

 You can take it to the bank: insurance companies will try to pay you as little as possible for a personal injury action or workers’ compensation claim, including denying liability completely.
 It’s their job to maximize profits and minimize the cost of a claim.